fredrikwallander-git/Unity-Csharp-Oop-Basics/03-Methods/ReadMe.md

 This exercise asks you to define a Method that reads a Value from its Field.

 ### Instructions

 - Create or re-use the Unity project from before
 - Create a Person Class
 - Give it a Field for their `Name`
 - Give it a Method named `Greeting()`
    - It should print "Hello, I'm Fred!" (or whatever their name is) to the Console
 - Create a People class and let it inherit from MonoBehaviour
-- Create an Array field called People and give it a size of 3
+- Add an Array field called People and give it a size of 3
-- Add three random names in the `Start()` method to the array using the .member-of access to the Name field
+- Create three People and add three random names in the `Start()` method to the array using the .member-of access to the Name field
 - After that invoke `Greeting()` on all People
 - Make sure to add the People class to a game object and hit play